Topic: Property or Parcel

 Do I need a sign permit?

 Answer: Yes –Signs in the township must be reviewed by the Planning Department for compliance with the applicable Township Ordinances.
-Following approval from the planning Department, you will be referred to the Community Development Department for any additional Building and/or Electrical Permits.
+Following approval from the planning Department, you will be referred to the Building Department for any additional Building and/or Electrical Permits.

 Exceptions: Window Signs, On-Site Real Estate Signs and Political Signs do not require permits, but, must be displayed in accordance with the Township Zoning Ordinance.